Sebastian-JE-Alexander/University-Projects/README.md

 # University-Projects
-Projects that were done during different modules whilst doing my university degree at Glasgow Caledonian University.
+A variety of projects that were done during different modules as courseworks/Lab works whilst doing my Electrical and Electronic Engineering degree at Glasgow Caledonian University.